Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Jailbreak.md

 MA "If you don't give our money back, we'll show you we're worse than <i>el diablo</i> himself!"<br>
 C "Big words, big-big <i>tontos</i>!
 Time to find <i>dios</i>, Pistoleros!"<br>
 W "We'll settle this right here."<br>
 A "We'll be there, Gwyneth!
-Just hold on!"
+Just hold on!"<br>
 A fight ensues

 ## After the fight